tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 10\112 Get an individual products
+Section 10\113 Adding the product detail page

-- Adding method to load each product by typing view button
+- Adding to html the product detail page